-- The legislature should adopt a new Economic Table, which: - Is based on more current data - Is presumptive to at least \$12,000 combined monthly net income - Does not differentiate between age groups of children - There should be a presumptive adjustment of support, not just a deviation, when a parent has children not before the court.
-The adjustment should be calculated using the Whole Family Formula.
-The court may not grant the adjustment if doing so would leave "insufficient funds" in the household of the custodial parent. - There should be a residential schedule credit adjustment, based on the number of overnights a child spends with each parent. - The residential schedule credit should be: - Available in both the superior courts and the administrative forum
+- The Legislature should adopt a new Economic Table, which: - Is based on more current data - o Is presumptive to \$12,000 combined monthly net income - o Does not differentiate between age groups of children - There should be a presumptive adjustment of support, not just a deviation, when a parent has children not before the court. - o The adjustment should be calculated using the Whole Family Formula. - The court may not grant the adjustment if doing so would leave "insufficient funds" in the household of the custodial parent. - There should be a residential schedule credit adjustment, not just a deviation, based on the number of overnights a child spends with each parent. - The residential schedule credit should be: - Available in both the superior courts and the administrative forum